French and Riviera News Wednesday 16 July 2025

 SPORT

-Cricket… Jofra Archer has said the he is able to play in England's final two Tests of the series against India. ****The star bowler missed more than four years of Test cricket because of injury but played an important role in England’s win against India at Lord's.
+Cricket… Jofra Archer has said he is able to play in England's final two Tests of the series against India.
+The star bowler missed more than four years of Test cricket because of injury but played an important role in England's win against India at Lord's.
 He added that he will do “everything possible in [his] power to be on the plane to Australia in November.”

-The president of Cricket West Indies has called for an emergency meeting to review the series against Jamaica, including the final match in which the Windies were bowled out for just 27.
+The president of Cricket West Indies has called for an emergency meeting to review the series against Australia, including the final match in which the Windies were bowled out for just 27.
 Dr Kishore Shallow said that three of the West Indies greatest batters, Sir Viv Richards, Sir Clive Lloyd and Brian Lara, had been invited to the meeting.

 Football… Manchester City have extended their kit partnership with Puma for at least another 10 years.
 City initially signed a £65m a year deal in 2019 but an extension has now been agreed until at least 2035, which is reportedly worth a record £100m a year to the club.